 The International Students Program (ISP) exists to assist all foreign students attending College of the Canyons.
-The ISP Office is located in Room C-101.
+The ISP Office is located in Seco Hall Room 100 on the Valencia Campus.
 Students can be assisted to obtain I-20 certification as a step to receiving an F-1 student visa.
 Academic, vocational, and personal counseling are provided to foreign students by the ISP Office.
-Students are encouraged to make an appointment by calling (661) 362-3580
+Students are encouraged to make an appointment by calling (661) 362-3580.